18F/join.tts.gsa.gov/pages/positions/bucket-18f-chapter-directors.md

 18F develops partnerships with agencies to help them deliver exceptional digital experiences that address their strategic initiatives.
 Through our work together, we aim to strengthen government technology practices in ways that last beyond our formal partnerships.
 We effect change by practicing user-centered development, testing to validate hypotheses, shipping often, and deploying products in the open.

-The 18F Chapter Directors set the vision in their discipline to support improving government services for all who need them, and to help the civil servants who deliver those services.
+18F Chapter Directors set the vision in their discipline to support improving government services for all who need them, and to help the civil servants who deliver those services.

 Chapter Directors:
 - Support growth of their teams’ ability to deliver partner success